Trauma

 Trauma or injury refers to any body wound or shock produced by sudden physical injury, as from accident, injury, or impact.

-Trauma include: "a deeply distressing or disturbing experience", and "a physical wound or injury, such as a
+Other definitions for Trauma include: "a deeply distressing or disturbing experience", and "a physical wound or injury, such as a fracture or blow."

 Trauma is the fifth leading cause of death worldwide, and is a serious public health problem with significant social and economic costs.